-So you’re pregnant!
+You’re pregnant!
 Congrats!
 You’ve probably started to realize that many things in your life have changed in order to compensate for your changing body, and your baby’s needs.
 Many women completely cut out activities and working out, in fear that it could negatively affect their baby.
 While some women have health issues that do prevent them from exercising, many don’t.
-And for those who don’t have health concerns, exercising during pregnancy can have many benefits!
+For those who don’t have health concerns, exercising during pregnancy can have many benefits!

 You may already know that exercising in pregnancy is beneficial, but you may not know what exercises your body can handle during this period of time.
 So to help you out, we’ve come up with a list of some amazing exercises and activities for pregnant women!